Roussillon is for Artists

 I remember seeing “Waiting for Godot” many years ago at the Playmaker’s Theatre in Chapel Hill, NC.
 Season tickets to the University of North Carolina theatre took me to many performances by the renowned repertoire cast.
-“Waiting for Godot” was one of the best, to me.
+“Waiting for Godot” was one of their best, to me.
 In its simplicity, the play spoke volumes about life.

 Perhaps it was experiencing “Waiting for Godot,” that determined me to travel and to see the world.